Ericsson needs industries to embrace 5G to underpin its recovery

 Ericsson is betting that new business models enabled by 5G technology could drive an increase of up to 36 percent in telecom industry services on top of current businesses.

+But new 5G-enabled businesses could drive up to $619 billion in incremental industry revenue by 2026, Christian Hedelin, head of strategy at Ericsson’s networks business, told Reuters.

 “There are enormous possibilities to address.
-It’s up to us as an industry to make sure as much as possible of this potential value will materialize,” Hedelin said.
+It’s up to us as an industry to make sure as much as possible of this potential value will materialise,” Hedelin said.

 Ericsson will not project how this may translate into growth for the company.
 It is currently the world’s second largest supplier of mobile network equipment after diversified telecom equipment giant Huawei of China and ahead of Finland’s Nokia.